AppliedBioinformatics/B_oleracea_R_genes_supplementary/Waterfall/README.md

-This folder shows how I made the Waterfall plots using VEP, vcftools, and GeneVisR.
+This folder shows how I made the Waterfall plots using VEP, vcftools, and GenVisR.

-GeenVisR needs one VEP output file per individual.
+GenVisR needs one VEP output file per individual.

 Input files are hosted at http://www.brassicagenome.net/databases.php